 1. Create a shot list with your wedding photographer

 You’ve hired your dream photographer, and it is definitely within their expertise to make sure every moment of the day is captured.
 That being said, it is a great idea to put together a shot list with your photographer so that you make sure that the two of you are able to check off the essentials.
-From the gown details, to the venue setup, to couple portraits — these are all examples of photos that will tell the story of your day from start to finish.
-Here’s a great example of a wedding shot list to use as a starting point.
+From the little details, to the venue setup, to couple portraits — these are all examples of photos that will tell the story of your day from start to finish.
+Let your photographer guide you in creating a shot list together before your wedding day.

 2. Try to stick to your original timeline

 Creating a timeline of the day’s events and sharing it with your photographer is essential to make sure all of you are well-prepared for the day.
 It’s a good idea to allow a little extra time between transitions or location changes from the ceremony to the reception on the chance that things are running behind schedule.
-Make sure you talk your wedding photographer through your shot list and schedule photo sessions into your timeline for the bride and groom, bridal party, family, and any other specific requests from your wedding shot list.
+Make sure you talk your wedding photographer through your shot list and schedule photo sessions into your timeline for couple’s portraits, wedding party, family, and any other specific requests.

 3. Prepare and gather items for detail shots

 The rings, bouquets, wedding invitations, jewelry, boutonnieres, shoes, and cufflinks are all gorgeous details that shouldn’t be forgotten!
-It’s helpful for your wedding photographer to rely on a bridesmaid or other helper to organize these items, so make sure to keep them close!
+It’s helpful for your wedding photographer to rely on a wedding party member or other helper to organize these items, so make sure to keep them close!

 I absolutely love this modern twist on the traditional wedding that gives you and your fiancé the opportunity to see each other for the first time in a more private setting.
 The first look is a photographer’s dream because it allows extra time for couple of portraits while you are fresh and looking your best, which may otherwise be pushed off to later in the day or evening.
 You can also take this time as an opportunity to say a few quiet vows to each other, if you prefer to do so in a more intimate way.
 Either way, talk to your wedding photographer about their recommendations for a memorable first look moment.